Kinark/pesawise/docs/configuring-calculators.md

 Results involves a little more things to deal with and one of the most important of them are the references.
 Let's check them.

-> It's important to remember that ALL the `variable_id's` (and by all, I mean all, both variables and rates references) share the same "scope", so DO NOT utilize the same variable_id for more than one thing.
+> It's important to remember that ALL the `variable_id's` (and by all, I mean all, both variables and rates references) share the same "scope", so DO NOT use the same variable_id for more than one thing.

 #### Simple result